123456789andy/hello-world/README.md

 # hello-world
 Just another repository.
 Andy here and I am a human being.
-I am 11 years old and this is my first script on GitHub.
+This is my first script on GitHub.